Svensational/mIon/README.md

 # mIon
-An exercise for my self.
-And maybe an engine for top down 3D games, who knows.
+An exercise for myself.
+And maybe someday an engine for top down 3D games, who knows.